cynthiahuallanca/Portfolio/Projects/311,Miami-Dade Requests Efficiency/README.md

 ```
 * Remember to add both configs to ignore

-3. Run in Jupyter Notebook Efficiency_calc.ipynb and ETL
+3. Run in Jupyter Notebook "Efficiency_calc.ipynb", "ETL.ipynb", "efficiency to mean.ipynb" and "Census Income and Poverty to SQL"

 4. Run